craftingcity/The-Known-World/Notes on the Multiverse/Inner/Alaturmen/Places/Southeast Central/SE Travel Table.md

 aliases:
 ---
 # South Eastern Central Alaturmen
-Much of the North West is civilized.
-The outskirts of this area are densely inhabited by hobgoblin, while the interior is densely populated by goblin, human, and others.
-These two groups are both governed, and do not openly war at this time.
+Much of the South East is civilized.
+People here are from all over, and they all pay respect to their Barons.
+There is nearly constant war in this area, between barons, groups of barons, etc., but these people are trained to protect all citizens of the Combine of Democratic Peoples.

 ### Tables
 #### General Encounter Table